hardin47/website/Math154/Notes/02-viz.md

 % (2) ideas of null plots
 --->

-## Deconstructing a graph
+## Deconstructing a graph {#deconstruct}

-###  The Grammar of Graphics (`gg`)
+###  The Grammar of Graphics (`gg`) {#gg}

-@Yau and @Wickham  have come up with a *taxonomy* and a *grammar* for thinking about the parts of a figure just like we conceptualize the parts of a body or the parts of a sentence.
+@Yau and @Wickham14  have come up with a *taxonomy* and a *grammar* for thinking about the parts of a figure just like we conceptualize the parts of a body or the parts of a sentence.

-One great way of thinking of this new process:  it is not longer necessary to talk about the name of the graph (e.g., boxplot).
+One great way of thinking of the new process:  it is not longer necessary to talk about the name of the graph (e.g., boxplot).
 Instead we now think in glyphs (geoms), and so we can put whatever we want on the plot.
-Note also that this transition leads you from a passive consumer (I need to make plot XXX because everyone else does, so I just plug in the data) into an active participant (what do I want my data to say?  and how can I put that information onto my graphic?)
+Note also that the transition leads you from a passive consumer (I need to make plot XXX because everyone else does, so I just plug in the data) into an active participant (what do I want my data to say?  and how can I put that information onto my graphic?)

 The most important questions you can ask with respect to creating figures are:

 1. What do we want R to do?
 (What is the goal?)
 2. What does R need to know?

-@Yau gives us nine visual cues, and @Wickham translates them into a language using `ggplot2`.
+@Yau gives us nine visual cues, and @Wickham14 translates them into a language using `ggplot2`.
 (The items below are from @MDSR, chapter 2.)

 1. Visual Cues:  the aspects of the figure where we should focus.